Glitch752/Todo-board/README.md

 # Todo-board

-A simple recreation of a to-do board like Trello, entirely client-side.
+A simple recreation of a kanban board, entirely client-side.

 ## Screenshots